I enjoy cultivating cold-hardy flowers in my Zone 5 Illinois garden.

-I live in the Chicago area which is Zone 5 on the U.S.D.A.
+I live in the Chicago area, which is Zone 5 on the U.S.D.A.
 Plant Hardiness Zone Map.
-The zones in the U.S. are classified on the basis of their temperatures in winter—the coldest of winter temperatures in Zone 5 may reach anywhere between -20 to -10 F.
+The zones in the U.S. are classified on the basis of their temperatures in winter—the coldest of winter temperatures in Zone 5 may reach anywhere between -20 to -10°F.

 To ensure greater success with your garden, choose plants that are rated for the zone in which you live.
-You will experience less stress and so will your flowers, shrubs and trees.
+You will experience less stress and so will your flowers, shrubs, and trees.

 Flowers that are perennials in warmer climates may be grown in Zone 5 as annuals such as lantana, hibiscus, and fuchsias.
 Read on as I recommend my favorite easy-to-grow garden favorites that thrive in Zone 5.

-Zone 5 Perennials - My Favorites
+My Five Favorite Zone 5 Perennials

 Perennial flowering plants are gaining in popularity.
 Gardeners enjoy them for several reasons: you don't need to plant them each year, they save you money, and they provide beautiful and interesting blooms.
 Many of them attract butterflies and birds.